cotodevel/snemulds/readme.txt

 -using nds dma 3 for pixel copy to vram bank

--up to date devkitpro (as of 07/09/2015) , and no more old libfat compiled libs
+-up to date devkitpro , and no more old libfat compiled libs

 to do:

--replace fifo commands from libnds to hardware nds fifo ipc
+-replace fifo commands from libnds to nds fifo ipc

 -fix memory leaks when running sfx games